TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 **Data Cleaning**

-- First of all I dropped some unnecessary column from our dataset i.e Name, PassengerId, Cabin.
+- First of all I dropped some unnecessary column from the dataset like Name, PassengerId, Cabin.

 - Then I found nan values in age column which I filled with median of age by fillna() method.

-- Then I count the maximum occuring element from VIP, Destination, HomePlanet, CryoSleep column and used them to fill the nan values present in those columns.
+- Then I count the maximum occuring category from VIP, Destination, HomePlanet, CryoSleep column.

+- And used them to fill the nan values present in those columns.

-- After that I transformed Transported column to **'int'** DataType.
+- After that I transformed Transported column to 'int' DataType.

 - Then I dropped all the nan values from RoomService, FoodCourt, ShoppingMall, Spa, VRDeck column.

 **Data Visualization**

-- I used countplot() to visualize all the categorical variables from the dataset by using sns.countplot() method.
+- I used countplot() to visualize all the categorical features from the dataset.

-- Number of passengers transported vs not transpoprted to their planets
+- Number of passengers transported vs not transpoprted to their planets.

 ![__results___69_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/18b89805-1522-4d61-84e1-ce4c783c0267)

-- Number of passengers with their respective HomePlanet
+- Number of passengers with their respective HomePlanet.

 ![__results___71_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/537abe8d-2021-4744-8e8a-0eba692664a6)

-- Number of passengers opted for VIP service
+- Number of passengers opted for VIP service.

 ![__results___73_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/f1108956-32d3-4d4d-b6e6-87b23e463c95)

-- Number of passengers with their respective destinations
+- Number of passengers with their respective destinations.

 ![__results___75_1](https://github.com/TheMrityunjayPathak/SpaceshipTitanicClassification/assets/123563634/23e3a915-48d5-427f-b64e-b9cc47045030)

 **Dummy Variable**

-- I created dummy variables for HomePlanet and Destination column and stored them into their individual DataFrame and then concatenated them into our orignal DataFrame.
+- I created dummy variables for HomePlanet and Destination column.

+- Stored them into their individual DataFrame and then concatenated them into our orignal DataFrame.

-- Then I dropped the HomePlanet and Destination Column as it is of no use now.
+- Then I dropped the HomePlanet and Destination column as it is of no use now.

 **Data Standardization**

-- I used StandardScaler to scale the data to a particular scale instead of random values.
+- I used StandardScaler to scale the data to a particular range instead of random values.

 - RoomService, FoodCourt, ShoppingMall, Spa, VRDeck column are the columns which get standardized and then I stored them into a DataFrame.